Vague Preference Policy Learning for Conversational Recommendation: Experiments

-We examine the effectiveness of Uncertainty-aware Soft Estimation (USE), our framework's main design, in guiding conversations and adapting to user preference changes in VPMCR scenarios.
-We separately remove the USE module for items and attributes (Section ~\ref{method: USE}) and replace them with a preference-based scoring strategy ~\cite{deng2021unified, zhang2022multiple}, which models user preferences using historical click or non-click attributes as mixed signals.
+We assess the efficacy of the Ambiguity-aware Soft Estimation (ASE) within our VPPL framework, particularly in its role for navigating conversations and accommodating shifts in user preferences within various VPMCR contexts.
+We separately remove the ASE module for items and attributes (Section ~\ref{method: ASE}) and replace them with a preference-based scoring strategy ~\cite{deng2021unified, zhang2022multiple}, which models user preferences using historical click or non-click attributes as mixed signals.

-Table \ref{tab:ab_study} rows (a-b) display the ablation study results.
-Removing the USE module for both items and attributes significantly degrades performance across all datasets, emphasizing the importance of considering user preference uncertainty.
-The USE module allows our model to learn a sophisticated conversational state representation and prune a more reasonable action space for the Unified Policy Learning (UPL) module, enhancing the upper bound for unified policy learning.
+Results from the ablation study, presented in Table \ref{tab:ab_study} (rows a-b), clearly demonstrate a marked decline in performance across all datasets when the ASE module is excluded.
+This decline clearly indicates that the ASE's ability to distinguish between directed and inferred preferences is crucial for modeling user vagueness effectively.
+Without ASE, VPPL becomes similar to existing models like UNICORN and MCMIPL that fail to capture implicit preferences from non-clicked options, leading to suboptimal filtering and a lower success rate.

-We also find that the USE component is more effective in measuring user preferences for items than attributes in VPMCR scenarios, suggesting that click behavior provides more direct item-related information.
+Furthermore, our analysis reveals a notable aspect of ASE: its pronounced effectiveness in discerning user preferences towards items over attributes.
+This distinction can be attributed to the more direct and explicit nature of click behaviors, which act as a clearer indicator of user preferences for items.